OpenFn/docs/docs/deploy/portability.md

 ### The project "spec"

 The project specification (or "spec") is often saved as a `project.yaml` file.
-This spec now supports 2 ways of defining job bodies: inline, or as an object referencing an external file.
+The spec now supports 2 ways of defining job bodies: inline, or as an object referencing an external file.

 ```yaml
 name: openhie-project